Curriculum and Assessment

 There is a famous quote; “Assessment drives learning”.
 Integrated way of learning cannot succeed unless assessment strategies are congruent with learning strategies.
 We at Shifa have moved away from subject-based assessments.
 Students are constantly assessed during their day to day activities.
 At the end of each module a comprehensive assessment comprising of written and skills portion takes place.
 These modular assessments contribute 40% towards annual university examination.
 University examinations are modeled on modular assessments and comprise of Block examinations with 3 to 4 modules in each block.

-Department of medical education oversees curricular delivery and evaluation.
+Department of Medical Education (DME) oversees curricular delivery and evaluation.
 It constantly strives to improve quality of curricular delivery and assessments.
 Several faculty members are involved in medical education research and have published and presented several research papers in National and International conferences.